ShieldCommunity/ShieldMotd/README.md

 ## Why this plugin instead others?
 - Simple configuration system
 - Open source software
-- BungeeCord MOTD improvement by MiniMessage
-- System to detect modern and legacy connections, and display at same diferent motd's
+- System to detect modern and legacy connections, and display at same diferent motd